dhawel/mapbox-gl-heatmap-canvas/README.md

 # mapbox-gl-heatmap-canvas

-A simple JavaScript JavaScript library for rendering temperature maps with Mapbox GL JS.
+A simple JavaScript JavaScript library JavaScript library for rendering interpolated heatmaps on a Mapbox GL JS map.

-This library intends to provide a canvas element as a Mapbox GL layer that can be used to overlay colors for the given locations.
-Given a canvas element and a set of gradient points, the library uses a distance-based interpolation method to generate a smooth heatmap that transitions between the different gradient points.
-The library provides an easy-to-use API for generating and rendering heatmaps on Mapbox GL JS maps, making it a useful tool for visualizing spatial data.Interpolation of color are based on bilinear interpolation algorithm.This module use [gradient2d](https://github.com/dismedia/gradient2d) library to implement bilinear interpolation.
+By providing a set of gradient points and their corresponding values, the library uses a distance-based interpolation method to create a smooth heatmap that transitions between the different gradient points.The library provides an easy-to-use API for generating and rendering heatmaps on Mapbox GL JS maps, making it a useful tool for visualizing spatial data.Interpolation of color are based on bilinear interpolation algorithm.This module use [gradient2d](https://github.com/dismedia/gradient2d) library to implement bilinear interpolation.
 # Examples
 - Here is alink to alive demo [live demo](https://mapbox-gl-heatmap-canvas.vercel.app/)
 # Installing